cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Aurora Phoenix

-Equivalent cards to Aurora Phoenix (red, flying, recursion on cascade) include:
+Equivalent cards to Aurora Phoenix (red, focuses on flying and recursion) include:

 Results: